Keretapi Tanah Melayu: History

 KTM was corporatised in 1992, with all assets now under the ownership and management of the Railway Assets Corporation (RAC).
 The company runs as a private enterprise although owned and subsidized by the Malaysian government.
 There were attempts by private companies to take over the operations since then, but such proposals were rejected by the Malaysian government.

 The 1990s saw the start of another modernization programme.
-Proposals were made to electrify the West Coast Line, which started with the Klang Valley area.
+Proposals were made to electrify and double-track the West Coast Line, which started with the Klang Valley area.
 Electric trains made their debut on 3 August 1995 with KTM Komuter, with services from Port Klang to Sentul and Rawang to Seremban.
 Under this programme, existing stations were renovated or rebuilt, and new stations were built.

 The programme was faced with delays throughout the 2000s, with the government postponing many electrification projects.
-However, from 2007 onwards there was a renewed effort to electrify the west Coast Line.
-The completion of such electrification projects from Padang Besar to Gemas to date has allowed the commencement of electrified intercity services in the form of ETS.
-As the projects were completed in stages, the KTM Komuter and ETS services were expanded over the years to take advantage of the upgraded lines.
-The East Coast Line, which had not seen upgrades for many years, will see upgrades in the form of rehabilitated track, new DMUs and rebuilt stations by 2021.
+However, from 2007 onwards there was a renewed effort to electrify the rest of the West Coast Line.
+The completion of such electrification projects from to to date has allowed the commencement of electrified intercity services in the form of KTM ETS.
+As the projects were completed in stages, the KTM Komuter and KTM ETS services were expanded over the years to take advantage of the upgraded lines.
+The East Coast Line, which had not seen upgrades for many years, saw upgrades in the form of rehabilitated track, new Diesel multiple units (DMUs). and many refurbished and rebuilt stations.